Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Fans, symplectic geometry, and winding numbers

 \subsection{Semitoric fans}

-Motivated by semitoric polygons (originally defined in \cite[Definition 2.5]{PeVNconstruct2011}) we define semitoric fans.
-Semitoric polygons are similar to Delzant polygons except that the presence of the focus-focus singular points in semitoric systems causes some corners of semitoric polygons to not satisfy the usual condition on corners for Delzant polygons.
+Motivated by semitoric polygons (originally def\/ined in \cite[Def\/inition 2.5]{PeVNconstruct2011}) we def\/ine semitoric fans.
+A~semitoric polygon is a family of polygons which are similar to Delzant polygons except that the presence of the focus-focus singular points in semitoric systems may cause some corners of the polygons to not satisfy the smoothness condition of Def\/inition~\ref{def_delzantpoly}.
 Such corners must satisfy other conditions and are known as fake or hidden corners.
-They can exist on the top or bottom boundary of the polygon but there will always be a semitoric polygon related to the system for which the hidden and fake corners are all on the top boundary, and we will use this polygon to produce semitoric fans.
+They can exist on the top or bottom boundary of the polygon but there will always be an inf\/inite subfamily of semitoric polygons related to the system for which the hidden and fake corners are all on the top boundary, and we will use one of these polygons to produce the associated semitoric fan.
+The choice of which polygon with this property is used is ref\/lected in the symmetry group of semitoric fans which we introduce in Def\/inition~\ref{def_stsymmetry}.
 Let